Rockin' Heaven: Media

 Written and illustrated by Mayu Sakai, Rockin Heaven premiered in the December 2005 issue of Ribon where it ran until its conclusion in the July 2008 issue.
 The individual chapters were collected and published in eight tankōbon volumes by Shueisha.
 The first was released on June 15, 2006; the final volume was published on November 14, 2008.

 Shueisha produced a short series of web-based "vomics", a voice-over played with still panels from the manga.
 Rockin' Heaven is licensed for regional language releases in Germany by Tokopop Germany and in Italy, France and Spain by Planet Manga.

-On November 16, 2010, Tokyopop Germany published an art book titled Mayu Sakai Collection: Rockin' Heaven & More, which also included art work from her successor series, Momo.
+On November 16, 2010, Tokyopop Germany published an art book titled Mayu Sakai Collection: Rockin' Heaven & More, which also included art work from her succeeding series, Momo.
 The art book was also sold in Japan.

 Volume List

 Reception

 Volume 8 debuted at #12 on Oricon and sold 34,661 copies on its first week of release.